Web traffic is important but when our landing pages lack certain key elements that encourage user behavior, we convert and sell less.

 - Facilitators – When the visitor is high in motivation but low in perceived difficulty.
 In this case, the user already has motivation so you’ll need to make it look really easy to encourage a favorable action.

 - Sparks – When a person is low in motivation but high in perceived difficulty.
 This person thinks it’s an easy task but they’re not motivated to do it.
-Your call-to-actions should increase motivation by showing value!
+Your call-to-action should increase motivation by showing value!
 Also, don’t make a task look easy when it already is.

 - Signals – When there’s no major lack of motivation or low/high level of difficulty.
 You simply need a straightforward and noticeable call-to-action.